 What does a free coupon really cost?
-Internet commerce practically runs on coupons, coupon plugins, vouchers, and promotional codes, with a number of dedicated sites, platforms, and tools like Honey and InvisibleHand to help you save at checkout.
+Internet commerce practically runs on coupons, coupon plugins, vouchers, and promotional codes, with several dedicated sites, platforms, and tools like Honey and InvisibleHand to help you save at checkout.
 It’s a marketing tactic dating back to the 19th century, when Asa Candler used coupons to help popularize the beverage company he bought, “distributing thousands of coupons for a complimentary glass of Coca-Cola.”

-Obviously Candler’s efforts were a success — perhaps you’ve heard of Coca-Cola — and today there are very few e-retailers that don’t offer the chance to “apply a code” before buying something online.
+Obviously, Candler’s efforts were a success — perhaps you’ve heard of Coca-Cola — and today, there are very few e-retailers that don’t offer the chance to “apply a code” before buying something online.

-More savvy online shoppers don’t even search for coupons anymore, but use a coupon plugin loaded into their browser, which automatically scans the webpage, hunts down, and if you’re lucky, applies the best coupon code at checkout.
-Going one step further is offering cash back to shoppers at certain retailers, via rewards programs.
+More savvy online shoppers don’t even search for coupons anymore but use a coupon plugin loaded into their browser, which automatically scans the webpage, hunts down, and, if you’re lucky, applies the best coupon code at checkout.
+Going one step further is offering cashback to shoppers at certain retailers via rewards programs.

 It’s basically free money.
 Or is it?